HemOdd/ToDoApp/todoapp/README.md

 # To Do app

-A simple to do app made with Django and SQLite.
+A simple to do app with file upload feature made with Django and SQLite.

 ## Insructions